0x-jerry/x-release/README.md

 This will run the below tasks:

-1. yarn run test
-2. update version in package.json
+1. update version in package.json
-3. git add .
+2. git add .
-4. git commit -m "<commit msg>"
+3. git commit -m "<commit msg>"
-5. git push && git push --tags
+4. git push && git push --tags
-6. yarn run build
-7. yarn publish --new-version <new-version>
+5. npm publish --new-version <new-version>

 For more info, run any command with the `--help` flag: